zhinengz/Self_Driving_Car/README.md

 ### [Project 7: Path Planning](https://github.com/darrickz/Self_Driving_Car/tree/init_dev/CarND-Path-Planning)

-The goal of this project is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+The goal of this project is to safely navigate car around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
 The car's localization and sensor fusion data are given, there is also a sparse map list of waypoints around the highway.

 <figure>
     <p align="center"><kbd>